cferdinandi/adventure/content/gm.md

 If you're [using a pre-made adventure](/adventures), it's a good idea to read through it before playing, so you have a better sense for the places players can go, and the types of things they might find there.

+<p class="margin-bottom-small"><strong>Here are some things you can do as GM.</strong></p>

+- Present a monster or a location challenge
+- Reveal an unwelcome truth
+- Show signs of an approaching threat
+- Deal damage
+- Use up their resources
+- Turn their move back on them
+- Separate them
+- Give an opportunity to shine
+- Show a downside to a class or equipment
+- Offer an opportunity, with or without cost
+- Put someone in a spot
+- Present two choices

+<p class="margin-bottom-small"><strong>And here are some things you can do within a location.</strong></p>

+- Change the environment
+- Point to a looming threat
+- Introduce a new creature type
+- Use a threat from an existing creature
+- Make them backtrack
+- Present riches… at a price
+- Present a challenge

 ### Ask Questions

 You can make your life a lot easier as a GM, and get your players far more engaged in the game, by asking them questions about the world.